-Ben Coker signed from Lincoln City on a one-year loan deal in August 2020 as gaffer Alex Revell continued to rebuild our squad.
+Ben Coker signed from Lincoln City on a one-year loan deal in August 2020 – before the deal became permanent two months later; gaffer Alex Revell continuing to rebuild our squad.
 The left-back came to us with no shortage of know-how, which was vital to what Revs was trying to build.
 After leaving Southend United in the summer of 2019 for the Imps, his career stalled somewhat; just one cup game all the action he saw at Sincil Bank in the 2019-20 campaign.
 Even a loan spell at Cambridge United gave the player little in the way of game time.

 Ben Coker: Before Boro’